-Use the HSS rtr command to request routing for the system interconnection network, to verify your current route configuration, or to display route information between nodes.
+Use the HSS rtr command to request routing for the HSN, to verify your current route configuration, or to display route information between nodes.
 Upon startup, rtr determines whether it is making a routing request or an information request.

 Example 8.
 Displaying routing information